 Will this change to service/policy/budget have a differential impact [positive or negative] on people who are socio-economically disadvantaged?

 Please provide evidence to explain why this group may be particularly affected.

 No anticipated differential impact.
-By improving the security and lighting to the blocks this will support and safeguard all residents living in the block, this will support all leaseholders or tenants living in the block.
+By replacing the flat front entrance doors this will support all residents living in the block by improving the safety of their home.